Murder of Ng Keng Hua: Investigations and arrest

 Later, a member of the public provided a tip-off to the police regarding the injured suspect's whereabouts, and the police was able to arrest the man at a building in Thomson Road on 2 March 1991.
 The injured suspect, who was identified as 32-year-old Tan Bee Hock, was charged with murder on 4 March 1991.

-With the arrest of Tan, the police was able to identify his accomplice, who was a 34-year-old Singaporean named Toh Laie (also spelt Toh Lai E), alias Ah Tat (阿达 ā dá).
+With the arrest of Tan, the police was able to identify his accomplice, who was a 34-year-old Singaporean named Toh Laie (also spelt Toh Lai E), alias Ah Tat (阿达 (ā dá, A Ta̍t)).
 However, Toh was not arrested for the murder, and the police therefore conducted a manhunt for Toh.

 A third man, reportedly named Goh Lye Huat, was also arrested and charged with the murder of Ng.
 However, he was ultimately not put on trial like Tan.

 On 17 September 1991, the police publicly appealed for the arrest of Toh Laie for the Ng Keng Hua murder case, as well as another man for a separate murder case, stating that all information provided would be kept confidential.
 The other man sought after in the appeal was 30-year-old Lim Ah Cheng (alias Simon or Toh Huay), who was allegedly responsible for the double murder of two Malaysian cousins, Kok Hon Kay (19 years old) and Kok Yoon Thong (22 years old), at Queen Street on 18 August 1991.
 Lim remains at large for the double murder as of today.